-My wife and I have been through 3 bad power outages in the past 5 or 6 years and let me tell you this… they were not quick outages, they lasted between 5 – 10 days.
+My wife and I have been through 3 bad power outages in the past 5 or 6 years.
+And let me tell you this… they were not quick outages.
+They lasted between 5 – 10 days.

-The article I am sharing with you today shows you how to do just that.
+The article I am sharing with you today shows you the correct way to hook up a generator to your home.
 Always remember to have your work checked by a qualified electrician before you run the generator.